R3hankhan123/Cyrpto_Converter/README.md

 # Crypto Converter

-It is an app which tells the rate of differnt cryptocurrency in different currencies The API is provided by coinapi.io
+It is an app which tells the rate of different cryptocurrency in different currencies The API is provided by coinapi.io

 ## API Reference